 c) Not solely career-focused (eg. “What’s your favourite place to go skiing?”)

 You don't have to go in with a pre-prepared list of questions either.
 Conversations progress naturally, so listen to their responses and keep it flowin’!

 I’ve seen people pretend to be someone they’re not in attempts to impress the big bosses.
 It’s not pretty.

 Just be yourself—not a cookie-cutter of what you think you should be.
 Being yourself allows you to a) stand out, b) hold conversations more naturally, and c) connect with truly like-minded people.

 Be respectful to others—don’t be aggressive

-Contrary to belief, networking events are not places to compete aggressively with your peers for the best conversations.
+Contrary to popular belief, networking events are not places to compete aggressively with your peers for the best conversations.
 Be nice to others—let people into your networking circle, don’t hog the whole conversation, and introduce yourself to not just the networking professionals, but to fellow students too!

 Be mindful of the time